rrovetto/Ontology-Development-Guidelines/README.md

 - [List of Ontology Education (PPT file)](https://www.slideshare.net/RobertRovetto/ontology-courses-education)
 - [List of Ontology Services (PPT file)](https://www.slideshare.net/RobertRovetto/ontology-services-238070099)

-## Stages of Ontology Development
+## Stages of Ontology Development (dynammic and iterative)
-A generic ontology development methodology includes the following activities: identifying and scoping your topic area; corpus or domain material research; listing or creating a defined set of terms, a taxonomy and classificaiton system; and both applications of and data for that system.
+A generic computational ontology development methodology includes the following activities: identifying and scoping your target subject or set of concepts; corpus material or domain research; listing or creating a defined set of terms, a taxonomy and classificaiton system; and both applications of and data for that system.
 It is **iterative** and **non-linear**: some phases of the development process may be performed concurrently and revisited.

 _Botton-Up development from data (example 1)_: examine data and the identify the relevant subject matter. create ontology constructs (classes, etc.) from what the data is about (e.g., only classes for what the data contains).